-Doua Thor serves as a Senior Advisor for the White House Initiative on Asian Americans and Pacific Islanders.
+Doua Thor serves as the Senior Program Officer for the Sobrato Family Foundation.
 Doua also serves as a Senior Fellow with the National Coalition for Asian Pacific American Community Development (National CAPACD).
-Prior to this Doua was the Executive Director of the Southeast Asia Resource Action Center (SEARAC) for nearly 9 years.
-During that time Doua was appointed by President Obama to the President’s Advisory Commission on Asian Americans and Pacific Islanders.
+Prior to this, Doua was the Executive Director of the Southeast Asia Resource Action Center (SEARAC) for nearly 9 years.
+During that time, Doua was appointed by President Obama to the President’s Advisory Commission on Asian Americans and Pacific Islanders.
 She also served on the board or in a leadership position in a number of organizations and coalitions including the National Committee to Preserve Social Security, Asian Pacific Islander American Scholarship Fund (APIASF), the Red Cross National Diversity Advisory Council, and the executive committee of the National Council of Asian Pacific Americans.
 Additionally, through her leadership, SEARAC is a core work group member of the Diverse Elders Coalition, an initiative supported through Atlantic Philanthropies to improve the lives of vulnerable elders.
 Doua was selected as a New Voices Fellow in 2002, a German Marshall Memorial Fellow in 2008, an Asian Pacific American Women’s Leadership Institute Fellow in 2009, and a Health and Aging Policy Fellow in 2013.

 Doua Thor and her family were among the many thousands of Hmong refugees who were resettled in the United States after supporting and fighting alongside the U.S. during the Vietnam War.
 The Thor family was resettled in Detroit, Michigan in 1979 where Doua spent much of her youth volunteering and working with Southeast Asian American communities.
 Over the years, Doua has gained a wealth of experience working with national, grassroots, and refugee serving organizations.